SerenityOS/yaksplained/README.md

 A box of hair.
 Used for the most difficult/cumbersome/long-winded problems.

-Created by sin-ack on August 24th, 2021 together with _hairyak_.
+Created by Agni on August 24th, 2021 together with _hairyak_.

 ### Yakthonk: Hmmmmmmmmmmmmmmmmm